UNMC researcher bridges antibiotic gap in major breakthrough

 Comments (0) News

 OMAHA, Neb.
-(Dec.
-17, 2018)—UNeMed’s tech transfer podcast, “Innovation Overground,” published this morning its latest episode, “People are complicated.”
+(June 17, 2019)—UNeMed’s tech transfer podcast, “Innovation Overground,” published this morning its latest episode, “Eat less raw snails, fight climate change.”

 Innovation Overground was created to help promote academic innovation and the technology transfer and commercialization efforts at the University of Nebraska and beyond.
 The podcast intends to examine what it takes to advance academic inventions and discoveries beyond the research bench and into people’s lives as “actual things on a shelf.”